sebastiaanbeek/Product-Design-Resources/README.md

 Collection of Product Design Resources I've found helpful.

 **Important**

-This document is intended as a _living document_ and will be updated now and then to keep up with current practices.
+1. _Work-in-progress_

-_Work-in-progress_
+2. This document is intended as a _living document_ and will be updated now and then to keep up with current practices.

 ## Resources